Kalichaat

-Kalichaat is a 2018 Indian feature film of 70-minute, set n the Malwa-Nimar region of Western Madhya Pradesh.
-It follows the hurdles of an Indian farmer faces in hopes of giving his family a better life.
+Kalichaat is a 70-minute 2018 Indian feature film, set in the Malwa-Nimar region of Western Madhya Pradesh.
+It follows the hurdles of an Indian farmer in hopes of giving his family a better life.
 The story transforms into a labyrinth of complex government procedures and a system promoting hopelessness among the "providers of society" such as the farmer.

 Plot

 The story revolves around Sitaram, a typical farmer in central India, seeking to provide for his family of five.
 Sitaram is faced with the difficulty of raising crops in the Indian monsoon climate.
 Despite his best efforts, Sitaram's field yields nothing but weeds.
 Sitaram's efforts to quench the thirst of his land lead him to dig a well.
 In the process of digging the well he strikes the dreadful black rock known as Kalichaat, and cracking Kalichaat and reaching water beneath will require measures beyond his means.
 To get the resources he needs, he approaches the local bank specifically established to meet the needs of farmers, only to realize that getting help there is even more complex than breaking Kalichaat.
-In his state of despair, the showering water pouring from a tube well drilling at his village makes him wonder why he can't have one on his land.
+In his state of despair, the showering water pouring from a tube well drilling at his village makes him wonder why he cannot have one on his land.
 Sitaram clings to this hope, regardless of the doubt expressed by his wife and many others.
 Sitaram must combat authorities, loan sharks, and religious gurus if he has any hope of giving his family a better future.